Position Title: Accelerated Rehabilitative Disposition Program Supervisor (ARD)

 - Dexterity requirements range from simple to coordinated movements of fingers/hands, feet/legs; torso necessary to carry out duties of job.

-- Sedentary work that may incur occasional lifting/carrying objects with a maximum weight of thirty pounds.
+- Sedentary work that may incur occasional lifting/carrying objects with a maximum weight of ten pounds.

 - Must be able to cope with the physical and mental stress of the position.